microsoft/fhir-server/docs/SchemaMigrationGuide.md

  Q2.
 What should we do in case of automatic schema upgrade fails?

  Ans.
 If automatic schema upgrade fails and application is unable to start then you can toggle the schema auto upgrade flag as mentioned under the section (How to toggle between the options) so that the upgrade scripts would not run and application would start on the current version.
- Also, you can reach out to the concerned(TBD) team with the error description to get further help on the issue.
+ Also, you can reach out to the concerned team with the error description to get further help on the issue.